Olanrewaju-dev/newsletter-mailchimp-api/README.md

 ## Features you can add
    - Doesn't delete a user from the designated list.

-- > No man is an Island - John Donne
+> No man is an Island - John Donne

-Feel free to fork the project, make modification and make pull request.

 Cheers.